spuder/puppet-gitlab/README.md

 ##Limitations

-- Does not manage the firewall
+1. Does not manage the firewall, run `lokkit -s https -s ssh` or edit iptables.
-- /etc/gitlab/gitlab.rb may 'appear' to be blank, when it isn't

-If `puppet_manage_config = true` (the default setting), then /etc/gitlab/gitlab.rb is configured with an .erb template.
-Because of the way .erb templates work, lines are inserted at their actual line numbers of the template.
-Scroll to the bottom to see every config line.
+2. If `puppet_manage_config = true` (the default setting), then /etc/gitlab/gitlab.rb is configured with an .erb template.
+Because of the way .erb templates work, lines are inserted at their actual line numbers of the template, not one after another.
+This results in a lot of empty lines.